openmsi/openmsipython/openmsipython/data_models/README.md

 ## Data Modeling

-The Open MSI / DMREF projects link and track materials, the processes that created them, and measurements performed on them using a data model built on [the Python binding](https://github.com/CitrineInformatics/gemd-python) for [Citrine Informatics' Graphical Expression of Materials Data (GEMD)](https://citrineinformatics.github.io/gemd-docs/) implemented as part of `openmsipython`.
+The Open MSI / DMREF projects link and track materials, the processes that created them, and measurements performed on them using a data model built on [the Python binding](https://github.com/CitrineInformatics/gemd-python) for Citrine Informatics' [Graphical Expression of Materials Data (GEMD)](https://citrineinformatics.github.io/gemd-docs/), implemented as part of `openmsipython`.

 ### Laser Shock